DurvalPCN/petrinet-store-model/README.md

-## Modelling and simulating a real store (hearing aids devices) in a Petri Net
+## Modelling and simulating a real store in a Petri Net

 <nav style='font-align:justify'>The main goal of the project is < to do >.